 Selecting currency at an ATM

-Last year, in Greece, Gary was in a rush to get some Euros as soon as we hit Athens.
-Before I could stop him, he slid his debit card into some tourist- looking ATM and made the transaction.
+Last year, in Greece, Gary hurried to withdraw some Euros as soon as we arrived in Athens.
+Before I could stop him, he used a touristy ATM to complete the transaction.
 He chose to complete the transaction in USD.
 As soon as I got wind of what he was doing over there, I knew it was going to be bad news.
 Sure enough, he paid approximately 10% in a mark-up fee for his Euros!
 He realized his mistake almost immediately since the markup was so high.
 We will blame it on jetlag; as it is a rookie mistake.

 So why would anyone choose to pay in dollars?

-So, what is in our wallets (when we travel)?
-We bring some euros in cash for the occasional bathroom fee or the one restaurant on every trip that doesn’t accept cards.
-But, we mainly rely on our credit cards.
+So, what’s in our wallets when we travel?
+We bring some euros in cash for the occasional bathroom fee or that one restaurant on every trip that doesn’t accept cards.
+But for the most part, we rely on our credit cards.

-My favorite the past few years has been the Chase Aeroplan card.
-First of all, I always use it to pay for our plane tickets because it has free cancellation/trip interruption insurance, free lost luggage insurance, trip delay insurance, etc. I also use if for car rentals because it has primary car rental coverage when overseas (which is awesome).
-It also offers purchase protection on items for 120 days, so I use it if I am buying something for a trip in case it is lost or stolen.
-It also comes with me on every trip because it has no international transaction fee!
-This card was made for people who travel, and it is hands down my favorite card.
-However, I also bring my a few extras as backup and rarely need them.
+For the past few years, my favorite has been the Chase Aeroplan card.
+I always use it to pay for our plane tickets because it includes free trip cancellation and interruption insurance, lost luggage insurance, trip delay insurance, and more.
+I also use it for car rentals since it provides primary car rental coverage when traveling overseas (which is fantastic).
+Plus, it offers purchase protection for 120 days, so if I’m buying something for a trip, I use this card in case the item is lost or stolen.

-Chances are you already have a card with no international transaction fee.
-That is the one you want in your wallet when you travel!
+Chances are, you already have a card with no international transaction fee.
+That’s the one you want in your wallet when you travel!

 Teaching my kids how to pay in Europe

-Yesterday I asked my youngest whether she should pay in USD or EUR in Europe and she said euros!
+Yesterday, I asked my youngest whether she should pay in USD or EUR in Europe, and she immediately said euros!
 They learn young.